Simone and Malcolm Collins

 Simone Haruko Collins (née Smith; born 1987) and Malcolm James Collins (born 1986) are a married couple known primarily for their views and advocacy related to pronatalism, a stance encouraging higher birth rates and expressing concerns about demographic decline and its implications on society and the economy.
-They also host the podcast Based Camp, a predominately conservative podcast.
+They also host the podcast Based Camp, a predominantly conservative podcast.

 Career

 Simone and Malcolm Collins previously worked in venture capital and technology sectors.
 Simone previously served as the managing director for Dialog, a secretive invite-only social club co-founded by investor Peter Thiel.
 Malcolm previously worked as a venture capitalist at TheVentures in South Korea.
 The Collinses are currently the managing directors of the corporate wholesale travel agency Travelmax.

 The couple has written five books in their Pragmatist Guide series.
 Their book The Pragmatist's Guide to Governance: From high school cliques to boards, family offices, and nations: A guide to optimizing governance models was briefly on the Wall Street Journal Bestseller List in 2023.